dQuadrant/plutus-apps/Readme.md

     cabal run cardano-cli -- rpc ada_getBalance addr_test1qrmntnd29t3kpnn8uf7d9asr3fzvw7lnah55h52yvaxnfe4g2v2ge520usmkn0zcl46gy38877hej5cnqe6s602xpkyqtpcsrj
 ```

-### 4. Using marconi and marconi-mamba
+### 4. Using `marconi` and `marconi-mamba`
- we found that marconi and marconi-mamba is not properly documented and had bugs we had to fix before using it.
-Marconi and marconi-mamba project needs further polishing and also refactoring for making it easily integratable with  backends other than sqlite.
+ While working with marconi and marconi-mamba, we found these packages are not properly documented yet.
+Further, we discovered some bugs which we had to fix before we could using it.
+In our opinion, these projects need further polishing and refactoring to make the integration with backends other than sqlite easier.

 ### 5. Full implementation
- We found that json-rpc is versatile and add more features/methods to it is easy.
+ Based on our experience, we consider that json-rpc is versatile and adding more features/methods to it is easy.
- Json-rpc can be used not just for querying data but can also be extended for event subscription.
+ Further, json-rpc can be used not just for querying data but can also be extended for event subscription.

-Future implementation can add following rpcs, but it's not limited to it.
+Future implementation can add the following RPCs, (but it's not limited to it).
 #### query (including historical data)
 - ada_getBlock (blockHash)
 - ada_getTransaction (txid ,includemempool=true,false)